valhuber/ApiLogicServer/README.md

 ### Admin App Customization
 There is no code for the Admin app - it's behavior is declared in the `admin.yaml` model file.
 Alter this file to control labels, hide fields, change display order, etc:

-1. Open **Explorer > [ui/admin/admin.yaml]**
+1. Open **Explorer > ui/admin/admin.yaml**
    * Find and alter the string `- label: 'Placed Order List*'` (e.g, make it plural)
    * Click Save
 2. Launch the app: [http://localhost:5656](http://localhost:5656)
-3. Refresh your Browser window to reload the altered definition
+3. Load the updated configuration: click __Configuration > Reset__
-4. Click the **Order** menu to observe the new label
+4. Revisit **Customer > Order** to observe the new label

 &nbsp;&nbsp;&nbsp;

-  > **Key Take-away:** you can alter labels, which fields are displayed and their order, etc -- via a simple model - no need to learn a new framework, or deal with low-level code or html
+  > **Key Take-away:** you can alter labels, which fields are displayed and their order, etc -- via a simple model.
+No need to learn a new framework, or deal with low-level code or html.

 &nbsp;&nbsp;&nbsp;